Pushplaybang/chrello/README.md

 It will serve a good reference point for get sortable lists done with ordering if thats what you're after.

-Check it out at http://chrello.meteor.com
+Check it out at [http://chrello.meteor.com](http://chrello.meteor.com)

+License MIT - use at will